Blizzard Entertainment Inc.

 • Pax Imperia 2: the sequel to Pax Imperia.
 Its development started as a collaboration between Blizzard and Changeling Software.
 Announced during CES 1995, it was planned for a Christmas 1995 release on Mac and Windows.
 By August 1996, Blizzard had sold the rights to THQ, for who Changeling, in the meantime renamed to Heliotrope Studios, finished the game as Pax Imperia: Eminent Domain.

 • Warcraft Adventures: Lord of the Clans: a point and click adventure game set in the WarCraft universe.
-It was announced in March 1997, but because it failed Blizzard's quality standards the game's cancellation was reported on May 22, 1998.
+It was announced in March 1997, but because it failed Blizzard's quality standards the game's cancellation was reported on 22 May 1998.
+A near-finished build leaked online in September 2016.

 • Raiko: an action RPG like Diablo with a 3D engine set in ancient Japan.
 It was being developed by Flextech between 1996 and 1998.